jmcdaniel82/adp-to-azuread/README.md

 License
 -------

-This project is proprietary and licensed for periptery corporate use only.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.